yuron3141/my_web_docs/src/docs/my-dev/README.md

 # The rule of creating documents about development
 All documents should be written in English.

-∵ It has been confirmed that Japan will decline internationally as a country of Web/IT technology.

 If necessary, translate it into Japanese using DeepL, ChatGPT (Open AI).

 ## Summary